UPDATED JAN 28, 2020

 Need a refreshing bike ride?
 Why not try the 29-mile stretch of stream and wilderness of the Panhandle Trail that starts in Carnegie and ends near Weirton, West Virginia.
 If you’re making a day of it, picnic tables and public bathrooms are available at McDonald, PA, at the intersection of the Montour Trail.
 Panhandle really is special, though.
 It’s a relatively flat road made of crushed limestone, taken from existing limestone deposits that can be seen from the trail.
 This clean, green path is just the escape you need from the concrete jungle.

 North Park is already the place for picnics, jungle gyms, paddleboarding, and a pool.
 But it’s also a playground for every type of biking!
 Occupy one of the bicycle lanes looping 5 miles around North Park Lake.
 Or if you’re a bit more extreme, try out one of their mountain bike trails.
 Even more extreme?
-Visit North Park Freeride Area, complete with a skills park for people looking for expert drops, jump lines, and lines of “skinnies”.
+Visit North Park Freeride Area, a mountain biking skills park where you can perfect expert drops, jump lines, and lines of “skinnies”.